jina-ai/finetuner/docs/_templates/template_ft_in_action.md

 ```

 ## Evaluation and performance
 Explain to the user how they can track the performance of the model(s) they have fine-tuned in their runs.
-If this is not implemented yet, show the user an example log and how they might deduce performance from this log.
+If this is not implemented yet, show the user an example log and how they might deduce model performance from this log.